Police: Florida man who questioned government powers slain

 “She’s one of these people who claim they’re not part of the United States – sovereign people,” Paulk said.
 “They don’t believe any of the laws apply to them.
 Obviously, she’s not leaving.”

-When Kentucky authorities were searching for the two girls, they said Petrie-Blanchard was driving a Fort Escape with a license plate that read, “ECLAUSE,” according to an Amber Alert issued at the time.
+When Kentucky authorities were searching for the two girls, they said Petrie-Blanchard was driving a Ford Escape with a license plate that read, “ECLAUSE,” according to an Amber Alert issued at the time.

 The Kentucky records show Petrie-Blanchard is charged there with two counts of custodial interference and one count of being a persistent felony offender.
 She faces a Jan.
 28 arraignment date.